Best States for FIRE

 Is Tennessee a good state for early retirement?

-How does Tennessee state income tax affect my FIRE number?
+How does Tennessee state income tax affect a FIRE plan?

 Which city in Tennessee is best for FIRE?